elia-orsini/mars-imagery-classification/README.md

 **Train &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Validation &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Test**<br />
 **99.76% &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 74.27%  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 78.77%**

 These results represent an increase in the performances compared to the model previously used by Wagstaff *et. al.* (2018).
-These improvement is probably due to the higher efficiency of the pre-trained model I used.
+These improvement is probably due to the higher efficiency of the pre-trained model I used.<br />
+The source code of the neural network is in the Google Colab file.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />